ms-Noone/cybersecurity/Walkthrough/Cyber-Security-101/Networking/Nmap-The-Basic.md

 **Analysis:**
 Version detection identified outdated and vulnerable services that expand the system's attack surface.
 These findings demonstrate how service enumeration supports vulnerability assessment, guiding patching priorities and defensive hardening in SOC workflows

+ **Remediation:**
+ - Upgrade or replace LANDesk and lighttpd services.
+ - Priotizing OpenSSH patching update
+ - Migrate frim Linux kernel 4.15 to a supported or latest version to ensure ongoing security updates

 ## 📝Task 5: Timing - How Fast is Fast
 **Concepts Learned:**